- Medicare typically covers the costs of laboratory tests, including thyroid function blood tests.

 One way to ensure that Medicare will pay for your thyroid testing is to check Medicare’s care compare tool.

-You can enter information about the provider performing the test as well as they facility where you’re having the test to make sure they participate with Medicare.
+You can enter information about the professional performing the test and the facility to make sure they participate with Medicare.